José Guadalupe Gallegos: American Civil War

 Gallegos was made Post Commander at Hatch's Ranch on Nov 22, 1861.
 In a letter to Colonel William Chapman, commander of Ft.
 Union, from Colonel Canby via 2nd Lt.
 A.L.
 Anderson announcing the governor's appointment of Gallegos as Colonel, José Maria Chaves of Abiquiu as Lt.
 Colonel, and Manuel Baca of Socorro and Joseph Cumming of Santa Fe as Majors, the Hatch's Ranch assignment was described: "...instructing the Commanding Officer to keep his scouts constantly in the field and to extend their operations to the Canadian and Red River on the East and down the Pecos far enough to give timely warning of the approach of troops from either quarter.
 Instruct him also to endeavor to establish friendly relations with the Comanches and induce them to bring in information of any movements on the plains."
-The unit was also under special order 187, Nov 9, 1861 to construct a road between Las Vegas and Fort Union.
+In late 1861 Canby ordered District of the Pecos commander Gallegos to release a party of Kiowas recently captured outside of Hatch's Ranch, have them avert settlements unless authorized by an Indian agent or army officer, and relay any information they could obtain on Texan movements across the plains or along the Canadian and Pecos Rivers.
+Canby considered the Kiowas as friendly, mistakenly considering that they were a party to the 1861 Treaty of Fort Wise.
+Union representatives and Confederates both sought information from Native Americans with respect to enemy locations and movements, as well as nonaggression agreements from combative tribes, however Native American intelligence was not critical to the war or necessarily accurate, even though they traveled over vast swaths of land.
+The unit was also under special order 187, Nov 9, 1861, to construct a road between Las Vegas and Fort Union.